- [Markings on the electronics box]

 Fig. 27B: station-identifier "HFAXD" on the hood of a character drum

-The identifier normally has 4 characters (ref.
+The identifier normally comprises 4 characters (ref.
 29):

 - H = Heer (army).
 On the "Original telegrams" page, there are several Feldhell-telegrams from or to stations such as HMIX, HLCXC, HZDX, HFDX, HDAXD, HORXD, HKEX, HWEX, and HFADX.
 The Reichsschule-SS for female auxiliaries in Oberenheim/Alsace started using the callsign "HSOM" in November of 1943 (ref.
 28).